 Fellowship training in Cardiovascular Medicine at Dartmouth-Hitchcock prepares the fellow to sit for the American Board of Internal Medicine (ABIM) Cardiovascular Disease certifying exam.
-Achieving this goal involves competency-based training as endorsed by the ACGME and ABIM, which includes a focus on 6 specific core competencies.
+Achieving this goal involves competency-based training as endorsed by the ACGME and ABIM, which includes a focus on six specific core competencies:

-- Practice-Based Learning and Improvement that involve investigation and evaluation of a fellow’s patient care, self-appraisal, and assimilation of scientific evidence, and improvements in patient care.
+- Practice-Based Learning and Improvement that involve investigation and evaluation of a fellow’s patient care, self-appraisal, assimilation of scientific evidence, and improvements in patient care

 The curriculum is designed to assist the trainee in developing these competencies as described in COCATS 4 (PDF) and form the basis of activities that patients and the general public expect all competent clinical cardiologists to perform and as delineated in the Core Cardiology Training Statement (COCATS 4).
 These include:

 - Cardiovascular Consultation – Evaluate, diagnose, and develop treatment plans for patients with known, with suspected, or at risk of developing cardiovascular disease.

 - Acute Cardiac Care – Manage patients with acute cardiac conditions.

 - Chronic Cardiovascular Disease Management – Manage patients with chronic cardiovascular diseases.

 - Cardiovascular Testing – Appropriately utilize cardiovascular testing.